garfix/nligems/doc/internals.md

 ##### Ellipsis

 Can the system handle sentences where one or more words or phrases have been left out, because they can be filled in.

-#### Understand the User: Domain Specific Analysis

-This part of pragmatic analysis uses knowledge from the current "domain".
-It may use domain specific knowledge bases to help it.

 ##### Proper Nouns: Named Entity Recognition (NER)